a-marenkov/gsheets/README.md

 Basic usage see [example][example].

+If you don't know where to find the credentials, i recommend you to read following article [How To Get Credentials for Google Sheets][credentials].

 ## Upcoming

 **0.3._** - will be added class Table that holds mutable rows and columns and has a sync method.